lirontikal/server-components-notes-demo/README.md

 Make the login and logout buttons work correctly.

 ### Summary Page Bug 🐛
 The project has a summary page which shows the amount of notes that are saved in the database.
-In the app's server, there a request that gets the data from the notes-service.
+In order to get the data, there's a fetch request to the notes-service.
 This request is configured to revalidate the count every minute.
-Between the validations, the data is cached.
+Between the validations, the data is cached and should not change.

 But, there's a bug - in order to reproduce it, add a new note, checkout the summary page by going to the url `http://localhost:3000/summary` and see that the count is not cached as expected.